7-day Attention Reset · v1.0

 Focus is a muscle, and yours has atrophied, not because you're broken, but because you haven't been asked to use it.
 Days 4, 6, 7 rebuild the muscle with progressively longer focus blocks.

-The offer
+The Program

 Everything you need.
 Nothing you don't.